liampc/100-days-of-code/log.md

 Progress: finished main leasson CS50 lesson week 2, did a couple JS exercises in FCC

 Thoughts : Today was not as productive yesterday.
 I find that I am less productive during Thursdays, based on my pomodoro history.
 Maybe because it is the middle of the week.
 Tomorrow I'll focus harder.

+** Day 8 : 29 May 2020 **

+Progress: update my calc project, read Odin, do edabit

+Thoughts : Read and watch videos about thinking like a programmer, It was really helpful.
+Learned how to tackle a problem, plan your program and to focus more on algorithms rather than diving immediately into coding, which is the mistake I usually do.
+Challenge to self: deliberate practice on writing algorithms even on short coding challenges.